 Any plantings along the Jones Road boundary will be maintained at a height of 5 m or less to limit shading of the road carriageway.

+Walking Track and Viewing Platform

+A walking track shall be established and maintained around the site perimeter generally in accordance with the Edge Treatments A to D (pages 19 to 22) of the LVIA prepared by DCM Urban, Project No. 2017_31, dated 12 August 2019 and the subsequent figures prepared by DCM Urban, reference 2017_031 / 0101 to 0102, dated 5 December 2019.
+This track shall be established on the consent holder’s land unless the Selwyn District Council agrees in writing that road reserve may be used for this purpose.

+A viewing platform shall be provided by the applicant generally in accordance with that shown on the figure prepared by DCM Urban, Viewing Platform, reference 2017_031 / 0102, dated 5 December 2019.
+The location of this platform may change as the quarry develops.

 Site Access

 Vehicle access shall be provided on Jones Road, between Curraghs and Dawsons Road, for light and heavy vehicles.
-This may involve a separate access point exclusively for light vehicles.
-These access points shall be designed and constructed/ upgraded in accordance with the recommendations of the Stantec ITA (Appendix C of the AEE).
+This access point shall be designed and constructed/ upgraded in general accordance with the recommendations of the Stantec ITA (Appendix C of the AEE).
 The heavy vehicle access shall be located at least 250 me from the dwelling at 1090 Main South Road.

-Roading upgrades shall be undertaken in accordance with the Stantec ITA (Appendix C of the AEE).
+Roading upgrades shall be undertaken in general accordance with the Stantec ITA (Appendix C of the AEE).
 This shall include provision of a roundabout on Dawsons Road and roading upgrades on Jones Road.

 The roading improvement schemes specified in conditions 13) and 14) above shall be constructed and be fully operational prior to any movement of materials to or from the site.